Information for Scholars and Families

 -

-- Free Application for Federal Student Aid (FAFSA): Apply for financial aid for college.
+- Free Application for Federal Student Aid (FAFSA): Complete the form to apply for financial aid for college, career school, or graduate school.

 - BigFuture Scholarship Search: The Scholarship Search feature on the BigFuture website allows students to explore scholarships, financial aid, and internship opportunities from over 2,200 programs (totaling almost $6 billion).
 Students can personalize their search and filter results based on academic interests, award types, club and organization membership, and military status.